Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab unguided - Azure Blockchain.md

 #### Exit criteria

-- The URL for the Azure Web App that hosts the Azure Blockchain App Builder Web App has been copied.
+- The URL for the Azure Web App that hosts the Azure Blockchain App Builder Web App has been copied

 ### Task 4: Configure the Reply URL